goldsteinn/assembly-beautifier/README.md

 - Stored as json
 - Default path: `/path/to/home/.config/abf.json` **Note to use dynamic config must actually specify path to home.
 There is a bug in `abfify.el` that requires that**.
 - Possible variables:
+    - "Width": <Integer, set at value for max comment length for wrapping comments. -1 will disable wrapping comments.
+Default = 70>
+    - "Objdump_Verify": <Boolean, set if you want to compare result of objdump before and after formatting before writing over buffer to make sure no bugs>
     - "Backup_Path": <If you are rightly so afraid this program might delete your file / w.e this will copy your file before doing anything else>
     - "Backup": <Boolean to specify if you want to use this backup path feature>
     - "Padd_Indent": <Boolean set if you want to indent #ifdef / #endif / etc...>